-Lighting & Occupancy
+Lighting and Occupancy

 During the winter season, vacation rental properties should appear occupied.
 Buy timers for interior lights.
 Owners can program lights throughout the rental property.
 These lights can turn on and off at different times of the day.
 The effect is that the property appears occupied.

-Sunlight activated timers are also a successful backup.
+Sunlight-activated timers are also a successful backup.
 This is in case a property loses power, that the lighting schedule continues.
 Setting TVs on timers also provides illumination for the interior of your property.
 The voices from the TV can deter burglars if they believe someone is home.

 Mount exterior lighting such as motion sensors or lights with timers, high in the air.
 An illuminated yard assists neighbors or caretakers when watching your property.